 Not a week goes by without our offices receiving one or more telephone calls from around the world asking if something is technically possible.

-Many working within the public security sector or defence industry understand little about espionage or the little that they do know is well out of date.
-Espionage is a very fast moving sector.
-Each innovation in communications leads to another way of interception, every time microprocessors get smaller and faster covert eavesdropping devices get smaller and smarter.
+Many working within the public security sector or defence industry understand little about espionage or the little that they know is well out of date.
+Espionage is a very fast-moving sector.
+Each innovation in communications leads to another way of interception; every time microprocessors get smaller and faster, covert eavesdropping devices get smaller and smarter.

-This may sound a little over the top or scare mongering, but the fact is that a low cost covert transmitter placed within a company’s boardroom can cost the target company millions in lost deals, legal cases or intellectual property theft.
+This may sound a little over the top or scaremongering.
+Still, the fact is that a low-cost covert transmitter placed within a company’s boardroom can cost the target company millions in lost deals, legal cases or intellectual property theft.

-Many organisations and companies fall at the very first hurdle and lack basic internal and external security.
-For example, can you be certain how many members of your staff would challenge a stranger walking around the office with a clip board under arm or wearing a hard hat and workman’s vest?
+Many organisations and companies fall at the first hurdle and lack basic internal and external security.
+For example, can you be certain how many members of your staff would challenge a stranger walking around the office with a clipboard underarm or wearing a hard hat and workman’s vest?

-It is a good start therefore to have a basic policy of staff identity cards worn at all time is a good start, it is the duty of all staff to make this policy work.
+It is a good start therefore, to have a basic policy of staff identity cards worn at all times is a good start; it is the duty of all staff to make this policy work.
 What’s the use of having a security policy that is costly, difficult to implement and impractical?

 A recent case where telephone tapping/interception took place was St Merryn Meats Ltd and others vs. Hawkins and Others (2001 ALL ER (D) 355) where evidence was gained by bugging a person’s home telephone.
 The court held that this was unlawful, as it constituted an offence under the Interception of Communications Act 1995 which has been replaced by the Investigatory Powers Act 2000.